wp-plugins/font-awesome-wp/readme.txt

 e.g.

 1. Upload `plugin-directory` to the `/wp-content/plugins/` directory

-2. Activate the plugin through the 'Plugins' menu in WordPress 3.Use shortcode in page,post or in widgets.
+2. Activate the plugin through the 'Plugins' menu in WordPress

+3. Use shortcode in page,post or in widgets.

-4.If you want to use this in your theme php,Place `<?php do_shortcode('YOUR_SHORTCODE'); ?>` in your templates
+4. If you want to use this in your theme php,Place `<?php do_shortcode('YOUR_SHORTCODE'); ?>` in your templates

 == Shortcodes ==